 Care and Treatment

-- Chest X-ray to look for tumors or fluid in the lungs.
+- A chest X-ray to look for tumors or fluid in your lungs.

 - A sputum culture of your lung excretions to look for infectious causes that may be causing you to cough up blood, like bacteria or viruses.

 - Pulmonary arteriography to see how blood flows through your lungs.

 - A urinalysis and/or kidney function test to rule out autoimmune conditions that affect your lungs and kidneys.

 Your provider may perform additional procedures or order other tests depending on what they suspect is causing you to cough up blood.

 How is coughing up blood treated?